daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 ## Session Goal: Implement Court Discovery Functionality

 For the next development session, we will focus on implementing the court discovery functionality, which is the first part of the court booking vertical slice.
+This builds on our successful authentication implementation.

 ## Tasks